MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

     2. Run **Set-DPMCredentials** to configure the DPM server:

         ```
-        Set-DPMCredentials [‚ÄìDPMServerName <String>] [‚ÄìType <AuthenticationType>] [Action <Action>] [‚ÄìOutputFilePath <String>] [‚ÄìThumbprint <String>] [‚ÄìAuthCAThumbprint <String>]
+        Set-DPMCredentials [ñDPMServerName <String>] [ñType <AuthenticationType>] [Action <Action>] [ñOutputFilePath <String>] [ñThumbprint <String>] [ñAuthCAThumbprint <String>]
         ```

-    -   **-Type**‚ÄîIndicates the type of authentication.
+    -   **-Type**óIndicates the type of authentication.
 Value: **certificate**.

-    -   **-Action**‚ÄîSpecify whether you want to perform the command for the first time, or regenerate the credentials.
+    -   **-Action**óSpecify whether you want to perform the command for the first time, or regenerate the credentials.
 Possible values: **regenerate** or **configure**.

-    -   -**OutputFilePath**‚Äî Location of the output file used in Set-DPMServer on the protected computer.
+    -   -**OutputFilePath**ó Location of the output file used in Set-DPMServer on the protected computer.

-    -   **‚ÄìThumbprint**‚ÄîCopy from the Notepad file.
+    -   **ñThumbprint**óCopy from the Notepad file.

-    -   **-AuthCAThumbprint**‚ÄîThumbprint of the CA in the trust chain of the certificate.
+    -   **-AuthCAThumbprint**óThumbprint of the CA in the trust chain of the certificate.
 Optional.
 If not specified, Root will be used.

 6. This generates a metadata file (.bin) that is required at the time of each agent install in untrusted domain.
 Make sure that the C:\Temp folder exists before  you run the command.
-Note that if the file is lost or deleted you can recreate it by running the script with the **‚Äìaction regenerate** option.
+Note that if the file is lost or deleted you can recreate it by running the script with the **ñaction regenerate** option.

 7. Retrieve the .bin file and copy it to the C:\Program Files\Microsoft Data Protection Manager\DPM\bin folder on the computer you want to protect.
-You don‚Äôt have to do this, but if you don‚Äôt you‚Äôll need to specify the full path of the file for the ‚ÄìDPMcredential parameter when you ‚Ä¶
+You donít have to do this, but if you donít youíll need to specify the full path of the file for the ñDPMcredential parameter when you Ö

 8. Repeat these steps on every DPM server that will protect a computer in a workgroup or in an untrusted domain.